-Opening in early 2022, for the first time the Sydney Opera House will have a new space dedicated to creativity and learning.
-Engaging a lifelong learning audience, the centre will host workshops, creative-play activities, talks and performances for the general public, education, and arts sectors.
-In a building that embodies experimentation and innovation, it is located on the north-western corner of the Sydney Opera House.
+Opened in early 2022, for the first time, the Sydney Opera House has a space dedicated to creativity and learning.
+Engaging a lifelong learning audience, the centre hosts workshops, creative-play activities, talks, and performances for the general public, education, and arts sectors.